Main Points

 Here are some photos from around Europe during the heatwave:

-Heatwave reduces France’s nuclear output
+Heatwave reduces France’s nuclear power output

 A heatwave sweeping western Europe reduced France’s nuclear output on Wednesday as high temperatures across the country reduced access to water needed to cool reactors, Reuters reported.